networknext/next/docs/operator_guide_to_google_cloud_relays.md

 The `google/generated.tf` file is how we inject the set of google cloud datacenters into terraform.

-The google tool interact with your Google Cloud account via REST API and queries data such as the set of regions, and the zones within each region, and maps them to network next datacenter names like "google.iowa.1".
+The google config tool interacts with your Google Cloud account via REST API and queries data such as the set of regions, and the zones within each region, and maps them to network next datacenter names like "google.iowa.1".

-The `config/google.txt` file is uploaded to google cloud storage via semaphore "Upload Configuration" job, and is read by the SDK to perform autodetection of the Google Cloud datacenter your server is running in.
+The `config/google.txt` file is uploaded to google cloud storage via semaphore "Upload Config" job, and is read by the SDK to perform autodetection of the Google Cloud datacenter your server is running in.
 In short, this text file is just a mapping from Google Cloud native zone name to the network next datacenter name.

 ## 2. Adding new datacenters to google cloud